Skarsnik/QUsb2snes/docs/Protocol.md

 ## Errors

-If an error occur, the server will just close your connection.
+If an error occurs, the server will just close your connection.

 ## First commands

 ### Get devices list

-Your first command should be `DeviceList` to received the list of available device.
-In the case of Usb2snes original server you will only get sd2snes hardware as their port name.
-QUsb2Snes support more 'device' so their name is important as you cannot just list your serial device ports.
+Your first command should be `DeviceList` to receive the list of available devices.
+In the case of Usb2snes original server, you will only get sd2snes hardware as their port name.
+QUsb2Snes and SNI support more 'devices', so the name is important, as you cannot just list your serial device ports.

 Example